flyingmachine/brave-clojure-web/content/functional-programming.md

 Therefore, it's a good idea to look for ways to limit the use of side effects in your code.
-Think of yourself as an overeager bureaucrat, &mdash; let's call you Kafka Man &mdash; scrutinizing each side effect with your trusty BureauCorp clipboard in hand.
+Think of yourself as an overeager bureaucrat, &mdash; let's call you Kafka Human &mdash; scrutinizing each side effect with your trusty BureauCorp clipboard in hand.
 Not only will this lead to better code, it's also sexy and dramatic!

 Luckily for you, Clojure makes your job easier by going to great lengths to limit side effects &mdash; all of its core data structures are immutable.
 You cannot change them in place no matter how hard you try!

-If you're unfamiliar with immutable data structures, you might feel like your favorite tool has been taken from you.
+If you're unfamiliar with immutable data structures, however, you might feel like your favorite tool has been taken from you.
 How can you *do* anything without side effects?
 Well, guess what!
 That's What the next sections all about!
 How about this segue, eh?
 Eh?

 ## Living with Immutable Data Structures